api-platform/admin/README.md

 The generated administration is a 100% standalone Single-Page-Application with no coupling to the server part, according to the API-first paradigm.

-API Platform Admin parses the Hydra documentation then uses the awesome [Admin On Rest](https://marmelab.com/admin-on-rest/) library (and [React](https://facebook.github.io/react/)) to expose a nice, responsive, management interface (Create-Retrieve-Update-Delete) for all available resources.
+API Platform Admin parses the Hydra documentation then uses the awesome [React-admin](https://marmelab.com/react-admin/) library (and [React](https://facebook.github.io/react/)) to expose a nice, responsive, management interface (Create-Retrieve-Update-Delete) for all available resources.

-You can also customize all screens by using Admin On Rest components and even raw JavaScript/React code.
+You can also customize all screens by using React-admin components and even raw JavaScript/React code.

 ## Installation